 Dwight Zahringer, president of hospitality and tourism service Pure Cabo, said that technology such as cloud-based systems has significantly streamlined restaurant operations since the pandemic, boosting efficiency and profit margins.

 "Think of improved inventory systems allowing restaurant managers and chefs to reduce food waste, or kitchen display screens managing kitchen service work," Zahringer said.
 "It's time- and money-saving, which is a winning combo in any industry."

 Bass Zongo, corporate technology manager for Nobu Restaurants, affirmed the benefits in efficiency and savings for restaurants that look for ways to implement new tech, rather than shying away from it.

 "Keeping up with the trends puts us on par – if not at an advantage – with the competition," he said.
 "It helps streamline processes and make [restaurants] efficient.
 Some of our restaurants have even improved their payroll numbers with the adoption of new technologies."

 How new restaurant technology improves customer service

 Besides helping restaurants improve their operations and margins, technology can help restaurants provide a better dining experience to patrons.

-Further, reservation systems are integrated with point-of-sale systems, which is a huge bonus for restaurants and customers.
+Further, reservation systems integrate with POS systems, which is a huge bonus for restaurants and customers.